My daughter’s pregnant

 Where can I find information?

-At TPAC our team of nurses and advisors are here for your daughter to talk to.
+At TPAC our team of advisors are here for your daughter to talk to.
 They’ll listen to her and help her work through any concerns or questions she may have.
 They can give her information about pregnancy, birth, abortion and adoption, and they also have lots of information available about the support and help that’s available to mothers in different circumstances.
-Our specially trained nurses can give her a free ultrasound scan so she can see her baby and learn about development if she would like to.
+Our specially trained ultrasonographers can give her a free ultrasound scan so she can see her baby and learn about development if she would like to.

 For your daughter, talking about her situation and her feelings may help her to see the issues more clearly and can be a first step towards making a positive decision about her future.